The Shepherd Scholars Program annually honors outstanding students

 The application period will open during the spring semester of each year.

-To apply, submit the following into the Scholarship Portal.
+To apply and check deadlines, submit the following into the Scholarship Portal.

 - a completed application;